jjv432/SeniorDesign/OpenPLCFolders/README.md

 > The inputs and user button of the PLC will operate properly when only provided power via a USB-C cable.
 However, to use the relay outputs, the PLC _must_ be
 > connected to 12-24V at it's power input terminals.

+## Using Arduino Sketches with OpenPLC

+## Using an Expansion Module with OpenPLC and Arduino IDE